At least Facebook’s unfair Instant Articles now let sites show more ads

 - Facebook + publisher team hackathons

-- Facebook journalism training courses for reporters such as how to use Live
+- Facebook journalism training courses for reporters, such as how to use Live

 - Ability to designate non-admins as contributors who can broadcast Live from a Page